Franco Simone: Background

 In 2013-2014 he composed the symphonic-rock opera Stabat Mater (on the 13th century Latin text by Jacopone da Todi) sung together with the rocker Michele Cortese end the Anglo-Italian tenor Gianluca Paganelli.

 In 2015 his song "Per fortuna" ("Por Suerte" in Spanish), sung by Michele Cortese, won the 56th edition of the Chilean Festival of Viña del Mar.

-In 2018 he writes and sings the song "Ballando sul prato" in a duet with Rita Pavone and in 2020 he writes and sings the song "Come gira il mondo" in a duet with Paolo Belli.
+In 2018 he wrote and sang the song "Ballando sul prato" in a duet with Rita Pavone and in 2020 he wrote and sang the song "Come gira il mondo" in a duet with Paolo Belli.

-In 2020 he began his collaboration with Andrea Morricone with whom he wrote 2 songs ("Azzurri gli oceani" and "Cambia la città") included in the album Franco è il nome (first of a trilogy), released in 2021 which contains, in addition to his hits ("Respiro", "Cara droga", "A quest'ora", "Tentazione", "Gocce", "Tu per me") revisited and rearranged by Alex Zuccaro, the cover of Lucio Dalla's Caruso and the translation of "Hello" ("Solo se mi vuoi") by Lionel Richie, together with the duets with Rita Pavone and Paolo Belli, and other unpublished pieces, including those sung in duet with Cinzia Marzo (by Officina Zoè) and with Zeta (Benedetta Zuccaro).
+In 2020 he began his collaboration with Andrea Morricone, with whom he wrote two songs ("Azzurri gli oceani" and "Cambia la città") included in the album Franco è il nome (first of a trilogy), released in 2021.
+That album also contains new arrangements by Alex Zuccaro of Simone hits "Respiro", "Cara droga", "A quest'ora", "Tentazione", "Gocce", "Tu per me", a cover of Lucio Dalla's "Caruso" and the translation of "Hello" ("Solo se mi vuoi") by Lionel Richie, together with the duets with Rita Pavone and Paolo Belli, and other unpublished pieces, including those sung in duet with Cinzia Marzo (by Officina Zoè) and with Zeta (Benedetta Zuccaro).

-In 2022 he celebrated his 50 years of career with the nomination of Mario Draghi as Cavaliere, a triumphal tour in Chile and the release of a new album, Simone è il cognome (second in the trilogy), which contains, in addition to his successes ("Paesaggio", "La casa in via del Campo", "Ritratto", "Capitano", "L'infinito tra le dita", "Sogno della galleria", "Sono nato cantando", "Notte di San Lorenzo" and "Totò") rearranged by Alex Zuccaro, covers of "Povera patria" by Franco Battiato and Mina's "L'ultima occasione" and other new songs such as "Figlia, acqua e luce", and duets with Paola Arnesano and Antonio Amato.
+In 2022 he celebrated his 50 years of career with the nomination of Mario Draghi as Cavaliere della Repubblica, a triumphal tour in Chile and the release of a new album, Simone è il cognome (second in the trilogy), which contains, in addition to his successes ("Paesaggio", "La casa in via del Campo", "Ritratto", "Capitano", "L'infinito tra le dita", "Sogno della galleria", "Sono nato cantando", "Notte di San Lorenzo" and "Totò") rearranged by Alex Zuccaro, covers of "Povera patria" by Franco Battiato and Mina's "L'ultima occasione" and other new songs such as "Figlia, acqua e luce", and duets with Paola Arnesano and Antonio Amato.